jvm-Monster/auto-fill/README.md

 The Auto-Fill App is a Python script designed to automate the process of filling in login credentials on websites.
 This script utilizes the Selenium library to interact with web elements and perform autofill functions.

 ## How To Use
 1. **Download Webdriver**: Ensure you have a compatible webdriver installed, such as Chrome webdriver, Edge webdriver, etc. The script relies on this webdriver to function properly.
-For this demonstration, the script uses the msedgedriver.
+For this demonstration, the script uses the msedgedriver(Microsoft Edge driver).

 2. **Configure Driver Path**: In the `main.py` file, set the `driver_path` variable to the path where you have downloaded the webdriver.